EyalSilberman/pomodoro/README.md

    - **NEW**: Answer "Did you finish this task?" to update task status
    - **NEW**: For unfinished tasks, choose to continue or move to the next task
    - **NEW**: Preview what task you'll work on in the next session
+   - **NEW**: Click "I finished my break, let's start the next session" to end break early
+   - **NEW**: When task marked complete early, break page shows simplified view with next task
    - The break tab will close automatically after 5 minutes
    - If auto-restart is enabled, a new work session will begin